mintseng/ringcentral-swift/README.md

 # Performing RingOut

-RingOut follows a two-legged style telecommunication protocol.
+RingOut follows a two-legged style telecommunication protocol.                  \n

-The following method call is used to send a Ring Out.
+                                                                                \n
-If successful it will return true, if not it will return false.
+The following method call is used to send a Ring Out.                           \n If successful it will return true, if not it will return false.
 ```swift
 postRingOut(from: "14088861168", to: "1408861168") // true
 ```

-The following method call is used to obtain the status of a Ring Out.
+                                                                                \n
-Returns the generic (data, response, error) return type specified above.
+The following method call is used to obtain the status of a Ring Out.           \n Returns the generic (data, response, error) return type specified above.        \n
 ```swift
 getRingOut(ringId: "14088861168", to: "14088861168")
 ```

-The following method call is used to delete a ring out object.
+                                                                                \n
-Returns true if successful, false if not.
+The following method call is used to delete a ring out object.                  \n Returns true if successful, false if not.
 ```swift
 deleteRingOut(ringId: "1408861168") // true